 Explore the lands owned by the Alberta Sport, Recreation, Parks and Wildlife Foundation, and learn how you can enjoy them.

 Parks and Wildlife Ventures properties offer a variety of outdoor experiences and they can be found throughout the province.

 Detailed information on each property can be found below.

 - Imrie Park (PDF, 243 KB)

 - Perrenoud Wildlife Habitat Area (PDF, 69 KB)

 - Wilson Wildlife Habitat Area (PDF, 72 KB)

 To view a map of where these properties are located, see:

 - Parks and Wildlife Ventures Land Holdings Location Map (PDF, 1.0 MB)

-The natural areas and parks managed by Alberta Environment and Parks provide habitat for wildlife, ensures watershed protection and provide recreational opportunities for the public.
+The natural areas and parks managed by the Alberta government provide habitat for wildlife, ensures watershed protection and provide recreational opportunities for the public.
 We encourage careful and responsible planning for continued growth in Alberta so future generations may enjoy our beautiful natural areas.